Everglades High School

 Everglades High School is a public school located in Miramar, Florida, United States.
-The school serves approximately 2,425 students from Miramar and Pembroke Pines in grades 9 through 12.
-The most recent principal was Haleh Darbar, who was promoted effective February 1, 2022.
+The school serves approximately 2,033 students from Miramar and Pembroke Pines in grades 9 through 12.

 In the 2007–2008 school year, due to overpopulation, West Broward High School was constructed in Pembroke Pines, Florida, to resolve the overcrowding issue.

-Everglades High had an FCAT school grade of "A" for the 2017–2018 school year.
-Everglades has a student to teacher ratio of 22:1, above the state average of 15:1.
+Everglades High had an FCAT school grade of "A" for the 2023–2024 school year.
+Everglades has a student to teacher ratio of 24:1, above the state average of 15:1.

 History

 Everglades High School was created to provide students in the Southern District of West Broward a secondary education school.
-At the time only Miramar High School, Charles W. Flanagan High School, and Cypress Bay High School composed the Southwest Region of secondary High Schools in the Broward Country School District.
+At the time only Miramar High School, Charles W. Flanagan High School, and Cypress Bay High School composed the Southwest Region of secondary High Schools in the Broward County School District.

 The temporary location was at the former Charles W. Flanagan High School's Annex location because of the ongoing final construction of the Everglades main building.
 The school schedule was held in double sessions during the months at the annex because of the large population, where the class of 2007 freshman had classes from 12:30 p.m. to 5:30 p.m. and upperclassmen had classes from 7:00 a.m. to 12:00 p.m.
 The class of 2004 had a total of 12 senior students.

 For the 2007–2008 school year, freshmen students were sent to the annex portable site that they had originally used for the school's first class of students.
 The following school year, Everglades High School was given new school boundaries due to the newly constructed West Broward High School in the Pembroke Pines area.
 Since then, all students—including freshman—take their classes at Everglades High School and the former Charles W. Flanagan Annex is no longer in use for freshmen.

 In 2010, former Florida governor Charlie Crist visited the high school to honor the recognition of the school's success in improving test scores and graduation rates.

 In 2012, principal Paul D. Fletcher retired from his position, having served the school since its opening.

 In June 2018, Everglades High School hosted the National Speech and Debate competition along with other schools across the Fort Lauderdale region.

 On February 16, 2023, there was a bomb threat in the school, and students were evacuated to the nearby Glades Middle School before given an all clear by the Miramar Police.

 Demographics

-As of the 2021–2022 school year, the total student enrollment was 2,020.
-The ethnic makeup of the school was 42.6% White, 42% Black, 37.6% Hispanic, 10.6% Asian, 0.1% Pacific Islander, 3.9% Multiracial, and 0.7% Native American or Native Alaskan.
+As of the 2023-2024 school year, the total student enrollment was 2,033.
+The ethnic makeup of the school was 42% Black, 37.6% Hispanic, 10.6% Asian, 0.1% Pacific Islander, 5-6% White, 3.9% Multiracial, and 0.7% Native American or Native Alaskan.